-The German Insurance Association, i.e. Gesamtverband der Deutschen Versicherungswirtschaft (GDV), headquartered in Berlin is the umbrella organisation for private insurers in Germany.
+The German Insurance Association, i.e. Gesamtverband der Deutschen Versicherungswirtschaft (GDV), headquartered in Berlin is the federation for insurers active in Germany.
 Interacting with parliament, government and the general public, we represent the interests of an exciting, diverse and high-performing industry.
 Our roughly 460 members run the gamut from international to local players, from full-service to specialty insurance companies and from long-established firms going back hundreds of years to modern insurtech start-ups.

 Our workforce mirrors that diversity – both at the GDV and in the entire industry.
-Insurance companies and agencies employ almost 490,000 people with different nationalities and the most diverse set of talents, including programmers, mathematicians, loss adjusters, account managers and engineers.
+Insurance companies and agencies employ over 481.000 people with different nationalities and the most diverse set of talents, including programmers, mathematicians, loss adjusters, account managers and engineers.
 They are the faces of an industry more deeply rooted in society than most others.

 We don’t only protect livelihoods, however; we are also enablers.
 It is our sector that makes economic activity possible by freeing companies of financial risks.
 Without insurance cover factories would stand still, the flow of goods would come to a halt and innovations wouldn't even see the light of day.
 So, insurance companies also play a vital macroeconomic role enabling growth and prosperity, providing job security and opening doors for new products and technologies.
 In a time of increasing complexity and uncertainty this is particularly important.